Slavery in the colonial history of the United States: Florida

 One African slave, Estevanico arrived with the Narváez expedition in Tampa Bay in April 1528 and marched north with the expedition until September, when they embarked on rafts from the Wakulla River, heading for Mexico.

 African slaves arrived again in Florida in 1539 with Hernando de Soto, and in the 1565 founding of St. Augustine, Florida.

-When St. Augustine, FL, was founded in 1565, the site already had enslaved Native Americans, whose ancestors had migrated from Cuba.
+When St. Augustine was founded in 1565, the site already had enslaved Native Americans, whose ancestors had migrated from Cuba.
 The Spanish settlement was sparse and they held comparatively few slaves.

 The Spanish promised freedom to refugee slaves from the English colonies of South Carolina and Georgia in order to destabilize English settlement.
 If the slaves converted to Catholicism and agreed to serve in a militia for Spain, they could become Spanish citizens.
 By 1730 the black settlement known as Fort Mose developed near St. Augustine and was later fortified.
 There were two known Fort Mose sites in the eighteenth century, and the men helped defend St. Augustine against the British.
 It is "the only known free black town in the present-day southern United States that a European colonial government-sponsored.
 The Fort Mose Site, today a National Historic Landmark, is the location of the second Fort Mose."
 During the nineteenth century, this site became marsh and wetlands.

 In 1763, Great Britain took over Florida in an exchange with Spain after defeating France in the Seven Years' War.
 Spain evacuated its citizens from St. Augustine, including the residents of Fort Mose, transporting them to Cuba.
-As Britain developed the colony for plantation agriculture, the percentage of slaves in the population in twenty years rose from 18% to almost 65% by 1783.
+As British colonists developed the colony for plantation agriculture, the percentage of slaves in the population in twenty years rose from 18% to almost 65% by 1783.